-(continued from previous pa "xlwings license deploy" to create a deploy key.
+(continued from previous pag entry.
+If you have a paid license, you can run "xlwings license deploy" to create a deploy key.
 This is not available for trial keys. config Run "xlwings config create" to create the user config file (~/.xlwings/xlwings.conf) which is where the settings from the Ribbon add-in are stored.
 It will configure the Python interpreter that you are running this command with.
 To reset your configuration, run this with the "force" flag which will overwrite your current configuration.
 (New in 0.19.5) code Run "xlwings code embed" to embed all Python modules of the workbook's dir in your active Excel file.
 Use the "file" flag to only import a single file by providing its path.
 Requires xlwings PRO.
-(Changed in 0.23.4) permission "xlwings permission cwd" prints a JSON string that can r be used to permission the execution of all modules in the current working directory via GET request. "xlwings permission book" does the same for code that is embedded in the active workbook.
-(New in 0.23.4) release Run "xlwings release" to configure your active TETEASE workbook to work with a one-click installer for easy deployment.
+(Changed in 0.23.4) permission "xlwings permission cwd" prints a JSON string that can permission be used to permission the execution of all modules in the current working directory via GET request. "xlwings permission book" does the same for code that is embedded in the active workbook.
+(New in 0.23.4) release Run "xlwings release" to configure your active workbook to work with a one-click installer for easy deployment.
 Requires xlwings PRO.
-(New in 0.23.4) conv Run "xlwings copy os" to copy the xlwings Office сору Scripts module.
-Run "xlwings copy gs" to copy the xlwings Google Apps Script module. h.a (New in 0.26.0) vba This functionality allows you to easily write VBA code in an external editor: run "xlwings vba edit" to update the VBA modules of the active workbook from their local exports everytime you hit save.
-If you run this the first time, the modules will be automatically exported from Excel.
-To overwrite the local version of the modules with the one from Excel, run "xlwings vba export".
-The "file" flag allows you to specify a file path instead of using the active Workbook.
+(New in 0.23.4) сору Run "xlwings copy os" to copy the xlwings Office Scripts module.
+Run "xlwings copy gs" to copy the xlwings Google Apps Script module.
+(New in 0.26.0) vba This functionality allows you to easily write VBA code in an external editor: run "xlwings vba edit" to update the VBA modules of the active workbook from their local exports everytime you hit save.
+If you run this the first time, the modules will be exported from Excel into your current working directory.
+To overwrite the local version of the modules with those from Excel, run "xlwings vba export".
+To overwrite the VBA modules in Excel with their local versions, run "xlwings vba import".
+The "file/-f" flag allows you to specify a file path instead of using the active Workbook.
 Requires "Trust access to the VBA project object model" enabled.
-NOTE: Whenever you change something in the VBA editor (such as the layout of a form or the properties of a module), you should run "xlwings vba export" again.
-(New in 0.26.3) L
+NOTE: Whenever you change something in the VBA editor (such as the layout of a form or the properties of a module), you have to run "xlwings vba export". (continues on next next